Sapphire Wind Farm

 What’s next…Sapphire Solar Farm: Australia’s largest hybrid renewable energy project

 Sapphire Solar Farm is an approved development co-located with the Sapphire Wind Farm.
+No date for construction has been set yet.

 As a c 200 MW hybrid solar and battery power facility, the planned development will represent Australia’s largest hybrid renewable energy project.
 The project will connect wind and solar generation with battery storage, expanding the credentials of New South Wales’ New England region as a leader in renewable energy.